• Home

 "I can walk around Shipshewana on my own."

 Very true.
-Our guided tours don't typically make stops there - you don't need a guide for that.
+Our guided tours don't typically make stops in the downtown area - you don't need a guide for that.
 But we have a list of the "best of the best" of the tourist district - yours as a part of our tour - so tour with us first if you can.

 "Private guided tours are expensive."